Idaho is a beautiful state which is known for its many resources, specifically its agriculture.

 For preparedness and safety tips on severe storms, check out our guide.
 And while you’re there, be sure to print the safety checklist!

 Droughts are classified under five categories, D0 being the lowest and D4 being the highest.
-Like many southwestern states, Idaho experiences periods of significant drought.
+Like many southwestern states, Idaho experiences periods of exceptional drought.

 Droughts can cause extensive damage to agricultural production, especially in a state like Idaho where crops are a major source of revenue.
 Be water-wise always but more importantly during times of drought.
 Learn to use only as much water as you actually need.

 There are several active faults in the state.
-Although there’s evidence that quakes have shaken all parts of the state, the majority of strong earthquakes occur along the Yellowstone Tectonic Parabola or the Intermountain Seismic Belt (which runs from the northwestern corner of Montana, through the Idaho and Wyoming border, vertically across Utah, and into southern Nevada).
+Although there’s evidence that quakes have shaken all parts of the state, the majority of strong earthquakes occur along the Yellowstone Tectonic Parabola or the Intermountain Seismic Belt.

 There are many ways to become prepared for an earthquake.
 You should make your home “earthquake-safe", meaning that you should secure heavy items that can break or collapse on a person.